 Our success depends largely on the skills, experience, and performance of our management team and scientific and technical support personnel.
 The loss of the services of any key member of our management team or our scientific or technical support staff might significantly delay or prevent the development of our products or achievement of other business objectives by diverting management's attention to transition matters and identification of suitable replacements, if any, and could have a material adverse effect on our business.
 Our research and product development efforts could also be delayed or curtailed if we are unable to attract, train, and retain highly skilled employees, particularly, senior scientists and engineers.
-In April 2020, we implemented a temporary, enterprise-wide reduction in salaries as part of our efforts to reduce our operating expenses in response to the COVID-19 pandemic.
-As of the date of this filing, all salaries have been restored to prior levels but 2020 merit-based salary increases are on hold pending a clearer view of our projected revenue for 2020.
-We cannot predict our employees' willingness to remain with us if raises are delayed indefinitely or if further salary reductions become necessary.
+For example, as part of our cost reduction program to manage the impact of the COVID-19 pandemic, we implemented temporary enterprise-wide salary reductions and delayed implementation of 2020 merit-based salary increases.
+Although all salaries have been restored as of the date of this filing, any reinstatement of salary reductions or any other failure to maintain competitive levels of compensation may negatively impact our ability to retain the personnel necessary to achieve our goals.
 We do not maintain fixed term employment contracts or significant key person life insurance with any of our employees.